fercomunello/dotfiles/fedora/README.md

 ### OBS Studio

-The cleanest way is to install it via Flatpak: `flatpak install flathub com.obsproject.Studio`.
+The cleanest way is to install it via Flatpak: `flatpak install flathub com.obsproject.Studio --system`.

 ### Discord

-If the display server is Xorg (X11) then just install official Discord client via flatpak: `flatpak install flathub com.discordapp.Discord`.
+If the display server is Xorg (X11) then just install official Discord client via flatpak: `flatpak install --user flathub com.discordapp.Discord`.

 Otherwise I recommend discord-screen-audio third party app because screen and audio sharing still does not works on the official Discord client due to a old version of Electron.
-`flatpak install flathub de.shorsh.discord-screenaudio`
+`flatpak install --user flathub de.shorsh.discord-screenaudio`

 Keep in mind that screen sharing of Discord and any app on Wayland works 100% if you open with Google Chrome or Firefox.